-A yacht may undergo an interim MLC inspection when the yacht is delivered or when a yacht is registered with the Cayman Islands.
+A ship may undergo an interim MLC inspection when the ship is delivered or when a ship is registered with the Cayman Islands.

-A yacht may also require an interim MLC inspection when a new shipowner (or a new body appointed by the shipowner) assumes responsibility for the operation of the yacht.
+A ship may also require an interim MLC inspection when a new shipowner (or a new body appointed by the shipowner) assumes responsibility for the operation of the vessel.

-On yachts of 500 gross tonnage and above the interim MLC inspection will be carried out alongside the interim ISM & ISPS audits.
-Following a successful interim inspection, the yacht will be issued with an interim MLC certificate which is valid for six months.
+On ships of 500 gross tonnage and above the interim MLC inspection will be carried out alongside the interim ISM & ISPS audits.
+Following a successful interim inspection, the vessel will be issued with an interim MLC certificate which is valid for six months.